Mixture EL1 contains slow growing grasses with a selection of wild flowers that respond well to regular short mowing.

 Endeavour to select ground that is not highly fertile and does not have a problem with perennial weeds.
 Good preparation is essential to success so aim to control weeds and produce a good quality seed bed before sowing.

-To prepare a seed bed first remove weeds using repeated cultivation or a herbicide.
-Then plough or dig to bury the surface vegetation, harrow or rake to produce a medium tilth, and roll or tread to produce a level firm surface. (more on preparation)
+To prepare a seed bed first remove weeds using repeated cultivation.
+Then plough or dig to bury the surface vegetation, harrow or rake to produce a medium tilth, and roll or tread to produce a level firm surface.

 First year management

+The wild flower and grass species in this mix are perennial; they will be slow to germinate and grow and will not usually flower in their first growing season.
 There will often be a flush of annual weeds from the soil in the first growing season.
-This weed growth is easily controlled by topping or mowing.
+This annual weed growth is easily controlled by repeated mowing.

 Management once established

 Mow regularly as a lawn but not too short (25-40mm).
 To permit flowering, mowing can be relaxed from late June.
 Cut again when the sward gets untidy (after 4-8 weeks).
 Mowing may be suspended earlier in the year to allow cowslips to flower.
 Heavy quantities of cuttings should be collected and removed from site.

 EL1 is a complete mix composed of 20% wild flowers and 80% slow growing grasses (by weight).
 The flower and grass components are also available to order separately as EL1F for the flower component and EG1 for the grass component.
 For quicker establishment of grass cover EL1 may be sown with an additional 10g/m2 EG1 or lawn mixtures EG21 or EG22.
 Higher grass sowing rates will however reduce the time and space available for flower establishment, especially in good growing conditions.